vbchomp/about-me/README.md

 ## about-me

-I build a quiz to learn more about me.
+I built a quiz for people to learn more about me.
 Humble, I know.
-It greets the user and prompts for their name and requests they answer the following questions with Yes or No. It then asks them five questions about me.
-If they are wrong, it will alert with a correct message.
+It greets the user and prompts for their name.
+It then requests they answer the following five questions with Yes or No. If they are wrong, it will alert with a correct message.
 If correct, it will congratulate.
 It then thanks the user and asks for another turn some other time.

 ### Collaborators